 - Enable true south-to-south learning with only deliberate involvement from external financing experts

-The Financing Alliance will have the distinct ability to draw on private sector knowledge of financial structuring and access to private sector financing opportunities.
+The Financing Alliance has the distinct ability to draw on private sector knowledge of financial structuring and access to private sector financing opportunities.

 Why the initial focus on community health?

-The Financing Alliance aims to be truly Africa-based, with the Ethiopian Ministry of Health’s International Institute for Primary Care as its first host.
-In addition, the FSU will have links to the finance and investment communities in the U.S, Europe, and the Middle East/Asia.
+The Financing Alliance for Health is Africa-based, headquartered in Nairobi.
+In addition, the FAH has links to the finance and investment communities in the U.S, Europe, and the Middle East/Asia.

-A partnership board and a technical advisory group will support the activities.
+An advisory committee and a technical advisory group supports the activities.